 Humboldt County Voters Will Receive A Ballot in the Mail

-For the November 3, 2020 General Election all registered voters will be mailed a Vote by Mail ballot to ensure a safe and accessible voting option during the COVID-19 pandemic.
-Mailing of Vote by Mail ballots will begin no later than October 5, 2020.
+For the September 14, 2021 California Gubernatorial Recall Election all registered voters will be mailed a Vote by Mail ballot.
+Mailing of Vote by Mail ballots will begin no later than August 16, 2021.
 Supplemental Vote by Mail mailings will follow for newly registered or re-registered voters.

 Make Sure Your Voter Registration Information is up to Date